MasaoFujii/pg_cheat_funcs/README.md

 The default value is zero.
 Any users can change this setting.
 See getpriority(2) man page for details about a scheduling priority.

+### pg_cheat_funcs.exit_on_segv (boolean)
+If off, which is the default, segmentation fault will lead to the server crash.
+If on, only the current session causing segmentation fault will be terminated.
+Any users can change this setting.